-Editor’s note: On April 18, Conservation International will release its new virtual reality film, “My Africa,” at the Tribeca Film Festival in New York.
+Editor’s note: On April 18, 2018, Conservation International released its virtual reality film, “My Africa.”
 The film tells the story of a young Samburu woman in Kenya whose community is working to save elephants, reknitting an ancient coexistence between people and wildlife.
-In anticipation of the launch, Human Nature is highlighting stories about the people, places and wildlife of “My Africa.”
+In honor of this film, Conservation News is telling stories about the people, places and wildlife of “My Africa.”

 Surveys suggest there are only about 415,000 African elephants left in the wild, down from over one million a generation ago.
 Each year, tens of thousands of elephants are killed by ivory-seeking poachers and other forms of conflict.